dbw9580/BridgeTooth/README.md

 Sometimes it does not work on the first connection attempt.
 Please disconnect and reconnect, then retry sending password.

+Android Pie support is experimental.
+If you are on Android Pie and your phone is not discovered by the receiver device, please enable the "use BLE" option from the settings.

 ## Build

 1. Clone the project, initialize the submodules: